Why You Need to Visit the Garden Isle - Your Complete Kauai Itinerary

 MY Kauai ITINERARY

 The island of Kauai can be broken up into the North and South.
-Spend a few days exploring each side.
+Though it’s easy to sleep on one side and explore the other, I suggest spending a few days on each side.
+This itinerary has a great mix of land activities and beach visits.

 ITINERARY AT A GLANCE